cloudfoundry-attic/cf-release/README.md

 ## About Branches

-The **master** branch is where we do active development.
-Although we endeavor to keep the **master** branch stable, we do not guarantee that any given commit will deploy cleanly.
+The **develop** branch is where we do active development.
+Although we endeavor to keep the **develop** branch stable, we do not guarantee that any given commit will deploy cleanly.

 If you want a stable branch, we recommend that you use the **release-candidate** branch.